Finalists Selected for Utah Leopold Conservation Award

 The finalists are:

-JY Ferry & Son, Inc. of Corinne: John, Ben and Joel Ferry own and operate a ranch that encompasses more than 35,000 acres of irrigated farmland, wetlands and rangeland.
-The cattle ranch is a leader in implementing new practices that improve soil health, grazing techniques and water efficiency.
+- JY Ferry & Son, Inc. of Corinne in Box Elder County: John, Ben and Joel Ferry have implemented practices that improve soil health, grazing techniques and water efficiency on their cattle ranch’s rangeland, wetlands and irrigated farmland.
 Rotational grazing, cover crops and no-till practices have benefited the ranch’s soils, crops, cattle and wildlife.
+Grazing and haying management plans are designed to have minimal impacts on nesting birds.

-This year’s finalists will be recognized November 1 at the Utah Association of Conservation Districts luncheon in St. George.
-The award recipient will be formally presented on November 16 at the Utah Farm Bureau Federation’s Annual Meeting in Layton.
+This year’s finalists will be recognized November 14 at the Utah Association of Conservation Districts luncheon in St. George.
+The award recipient will be formally presented with the $10,000 award and a crystal depicting Aldo Leopold on November 22 at the Utah Farm Bureau Federation’s Annual Convention in Layton.

 “Western AgCredit is proud to sponsor the Leopold Conservation Award in Utah.
 These families have worked for generations to improve the quality and production capacity of their ranches.
-Conservation is a way of life to these families and we appreciate their commitment to being exemplary stewards of the land,” said David Brown, CEO of Western AgCredit.
+Conservation is a way of life to these families and we appreciate their commitment to being exemplary stewards of the land,” said David Brown, Western AgCredit CEO.

 The Leopold Conservation Award in Utah is made possible thanks to the generous contributions from Western AgCredit, Utah Farm Bureau Federation, Utah Cattlemen’s Association, Utah Association of Conservation Districts, The Nature Conservancy, Utah Wool Growers Association, Producers Livestock Marketing Association, and the Utah Department of Agriculture and Food.